Gazetka Miki: Content

 The comic reproduced the Walt Disney comics characters Mickey Mouse, Donald Duck, and Goofy who were renamed Miki, Kaczorek Zadziorek, and Hipolit Warkot respectively.
 Other Disney characters featured in the comic included Pluto, and Snow White and the Seven Dwarves, alongside works by E. C. Segar and various other cartoonists.
-Five of the publications eight pages were taken up with such cartoons while the remaining content was high-brow literature and readers letters.
+Five of the publication's eight pages were taken up with such cartoons while the remaining content was high-brow literature and readers letters.

 Gazetka Miki reproduced extracts from The Adventures of Sajo and Her Beaver People by Grey Owl alongside original work by Polish authors.

 Polish contributors to the publication included poets Jan Brzechwa, Wanda Grodzieńska and Julian Tuwim, writer Zofia Kossak-Szczucka, journalist Janusz Meissner, author Gustaw Morcinek, and Zygmunt Nowakowski.

 At 8 pages long Gazetka Miki was similar in format to other European Disney inspired comics of the time.
 It featured cover art by British artist Wilfred Haughton and has been described as drawing inspiration from Mickey Mouse Weekly.